yaksh0210/MLops_Notes/ML_Basics/Readme.md

 + It identifies rules that indicate the presence of one item implies the presence of another item with a specific probability.

+### Advantages of Unsupervised Machine Learning

++ It helps to discover hidden patterns and various relationships between the data.

++ Used for tasks such as customer segmentation, anomaly detection, and data exploration.

++ It does not require labeled data and reduces the effort of data labeling.

+### Disadvantages of Unsupervised Machine Learning

++ Without using labels, it may be difficult to predict the quality of the model’s output.

++ Cluster Interpretability may not be clear and may not have meaningful interpretations.

+### Applications of Unsupervised Learning

++ Clustering: Group similar data points into clusters.

++ Market basket analysis: Discover associations between products.

++ Recommendation systems: Suggest products, movies, or content to users based on their historical behavior or preferences.

++ Customer behavior analysis: Uncover patterns and insights for better marketing and product recommendations.